MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-virtual.md

 ### Physical host requirements

-The following are the minimum requirements to successfully deploy Azure Stack HCI, version 23H2.
+The following are the minimum requirements to successfully deploy Azure Local, version 23H2.

 Before you begin, make sure that:

 - You have access to a physical host system that is running Hyper-V on Windows Server 2022, Windows 11, or later.
-This host is used to provision a virtual Azure Stack HCI deployment.
+This host is used to provision a virtual Azure Local deployment.

 - You have enough capacity.
 More capacity is required for running actual workloads like virtual machines or containers.